zonika/rps-game-app-web-0715-public/README.md

 ## Deliverable

 Work in your existing repository.
-Your solution should be delivered in your master branch.
+Your solution should be delivered in a branch called "part-2-solution".

 ## Instructions

+### Grab the new code

+In your fork, `fetch` from this repository.

+This code will be in the `part-2` branch.

+Feel free to build your solution off this branch (which includes the solution to part 1 minus the views and routes).

+If you'd like to use your existing solution, copy the updated spec folder into your personal solution.

 ### Update your infrastructure

+If you're working with your own solution, you'll need to update your environment.
+It should mirror the environment setup in this branch.

 Put all the gems you'll be using in a Gemfile.
 Make sure to set up bundler correctly! (like in our bundler lab).